Paulmait/naturinex-app/TERMS_OF_USE.md

 ## Intellectual Property Rights

 ### Our Content
-- MediScan owns all Service content, features, and functionality
+- Naturinex owns all Service content, features, and functionality
 - Our trademarks, logos, and brand features are protected
 - You may not use our intellectual property without written permission